Saturday 13 January 1962

 Susan Castle was a model.

-Ross Parker had written There’ll Always Be An England
+Moss Parker had written There’ll Always Be An England

 Daily Mirror 200262

 How pleased I was to see that Carol Deene’s Norman reached the Top 20 despite the dreadful panning it got on JBJ recently.
-Songwriter Ross Parker, the jury member who put a clothes peg on his nose to express his opinion of the record, and the other members who all made detrimental remarks about Norman made one of the biggest gaffes in the history of the programme.
+Songwriter Moss Parker, the jury member who put a clothes peg on his nose to express his opinion of the record, and the other members who all made detrimental remarks about Norman made one of the biggest gaffes in the history of the programme.

 Incidentally, how many Misses registered by JBJ have turned out to be Hits?

 Mrs WB, Sheffield